Anatomy of a Burmese Tea Shop - Myanmar

 After 8am when things quiet down, fried noodles, basic rice dishes, and soups can be had for 500kyat to 1000kyat (~$0.50-$1.00).

-Of course, being a tea shop there will be plenty of tea options for you.
+Of course, being a Myanmar tea shop, there will be plenty of tea options for you.
 The most popular is "laphet-yeh" (200kyat, ~$0.20) which is the tea mixed with condensed milk.
-Perhaps it's the sweetness that does it, as I know more than a few travelers that can't get enough of this and can't wait to try to make it at home themselves.
+Perhaps it's the sweetness that does it, as I know more than a few travelers that can't get enough of this and can't wait to try to make Burmese milk tea at home themselves.
 Coffee and also "coffee-mix" (brand name packets of milk powder & sugar) are also available to be had.
 If you're like me and not into coffee or tea, no problem.
 Bottled water and soft drinks are on hand to quench the thirst and keep dehydration at bay.

 Interestingly enough, single cigarettes are 50kyat each (~$0.05), and communal lighters are attached to poles by rubber bands around the shop.
 Not my scene, but popular with the locals.